Yan98/Deep-learning-for-genuine-and-posed-smile-classification/README.md

 * data_preprocessin.py contains the function used to preprocess UVA-NEMO,BBC,SPOS and MMI database.
 The pre trained shape_predictor_68_face_landmarks model can be downloaded from http://dlib.net/files/

 * model.py contains the implementation of different model structures.

+## Notice
+* The current version of code only tested on MacOS.
+* We refactor the current implementation from our original training code.
+If you find any implementation error, please do not hesitate to contact us.

 ## License